Jonathan2251/lbd/source/llvmstructure.rst

   catch { }             landingpad...catch                 st and ld                             I        st/ld $4 & $5 to/from stack, $4:exception address, $5: exception typeid
   ====================  =================================  ====================================  =======  ================

-.. note:: **What and how the llvm-ir and the ISA of a RISC CPU be selected**
+.. note:: **Selection of LLVM-IR and the ISA for a RISC CPU**

-  - The llvm-ir and the ISA of a RISC CPU emerged after C language.
-As table above, they can be selected based on C language.
+  - LLVM-IR and the ISA of a RISC CPU emerged after the C language.
+    As shown in the table above, they can be selected based on C language
+    constructs.

-  - Not listed in above table, LLVM-IR includes terminator instructions "switch, invoke, ...", atomic and a lot of llvm-intrinsics to provide better performance to backend for their specific instructions such as llvm.vector.reduce.*.
+  - Not listed in the table, LLVM-IR includes terminator instructions such as
+    `switch`, `invoke`, and others, as well as atomic operations and a variety
+    of LLVM intrinsics.
+These intrinsics provide better performance for backend
+    implementations, such as `llvm.vector.reduce.*`.

-  - For vector processing of CPU/GPU, they can use vector-type of math llvm-ir or llvm-intrinsic for implementation.
+  - For vector processing on CPUs/GPUs, vector-type math LLVM-IR or
+    LLVM intrinsics can be used for implementation.

-.. note:: **What and how the ISA of Cpu0 be selected**
+.. note:: **Selection of the ISA for Cpu0**

-  - The intention of orignal author of Cpu0: Design the ISA for teaching materials without considering performance.
+  - The original author of Cpu0 designed its ISA as a teaching material,
+    without focusing on performance.

-  - My intention of goals: Adding a goal that what ISA is good to be selected or designed considering for both to be an llvm simple tutorial material and basic performance to be an ISA.
-I am not interested in a bad ISA.
+  - My goal is to refine the ISA selection and design, considering both its
+    role as an LLVM tutorial and its basic performance as an ISA.
+I am not

-    - As you can see from table above, "if (a <= b)" can be replaced with "t = (a <= b)" and "if (t)", so I designed the ISA II of Cpu0 "slt+beq" to replace "cmp+jeq" to reduce jeq/jne/jlt/jgt/jle/jge six intructions to two, beq/bne for the balance of the complexity in Cpu0 ISA and performance.
+    interested in a poorly designed ISA.

+    - As shown in the table above, `"if (a <= b)"` can be rewritten as
+      `"t = (a <= b)"` followed by `"if (t)"`.
+      Thus, I designed **ISA II of Cpu0** to use `"slt + beq"` instead of
+      `"cmp + jeq"`, reducing six conditional jump instructions
+      (`jeq/jne/jlt/jgt/jle/jge`) to just two (`beq/bne`).
+      This balances complexity and performance in the Cpu0 ISA.

-    - For the same reason, I hired **slt**,... from **Mips** instead of **cmp** from **ARM** as result that destination register can be in any GPR for avoiding the bottle neck on the same "status register".
+    - For the same reason, I adopted **slt** from **MIPS** instead of **cmp**
+      from **ARM**.
+This allows the destination register to be any general-
+      purpose register (GPR), avoiding bottlenecks caused by a shared
+      "status register."

-    - Floating value can be implemented by software, so Cpu0 has integer instructions only.
-I add clz and clo to Cpu0 since the floating-lib such as compiler-rt/builtin is implemented on top of these two builtin-function.
+    - Floating-point operations can be implemented in software, so Cpu0
-      Normalization for Floating precsion can use clz and clo to speedup.
-      Though Cpu0 can use a couple of instructions for handling the corresponding llvm.clz/llvm.clo, adding clz/clo can execute it in one single instruction.
+      only supports integer instructions.
+I added **clz** (count leading zeros)
+      and **clo** (count leading ones) to Cpu0 since floating-point libraries,
+      such as `compiler-rt/builtin`, rely on these built-in functions.
+      Floating-point normalization can leverage **clz** and **clo** for
+      performance improvements.
+Although Cpu0 could use multiple instructions
+      to implement `llvm.clz` and `llvm.clo`, having dedicated **clz/clo**
+      instructions allows execution in a single instruction.

-    - I extend II of Cpu0 as reasons above for an better ISA in performace from Mips.
+    - I extended **ISA II of Cpu0** for better performance, following the
+      principles of MIPS.

-The following table details the cpu032I instruction set:
+The following table provides details on the cpu032I instruction set:

 - First column F\.: meaning Format.